 The theft or attempted theft of a motor vehicle.
 (Motor vehicle theft is classified as any case where an automobile is taken by a person not having lawful access, even if the vehicle is later abandoned, including joy riding.)

 ARSON

-Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft or personal property of another a.
-Larceny: The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.
+Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft or personal property of another

 HATE CRIME